| The Ukrainian Bird Ringing Centre

 of Ukraine.
 In particular, in 1927-1932 1326 birds were banded

 with “ROSSITTEN” and 1242 with “MOSKWA ÁÞÍ” rings.
+In early 1930s All-Ukrainian Union

 of Hunters and Fishers produced rings marked “CHARKOW ÂÓÑÎД in